SanyamKumar7/Plasma_MHD/README.md

 TASK 2

-This part can be found in second.ipynb notebook.
+This part can be found in Task2.ipynb notebook.
 The Dynamical equations are that was solved are given in the notebook itself.

 [step-1] For different alpha values the, Graphs of Evolution of Br and Bphi with respect to time and space are shown separately.